Archdeakin History, Family Crest & Coats of Arms

 Early History of the Archdeakin family

-Another 167 words (12 lines of text) covering the years 130 and 1300 are included under the topic Early Archdeakin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Archdeakin research.
+Another 84 words (6 lines of text) covering the years 1300, 1619 and 1690 are included under the topic Early Archdeakin History in all our PDF Extended History products and printed products wherever possible.

 Archdeakin Spelling Variations